pmcm4/LinkAlert/README.md

-# malicious-SMS-detector-FSM
+# LinkAlert

-SMS application that receives and reads SMS using SMSRETRIEVER API and spam message detector.
+SMS application that receives and reads SMS using SMSRETRIEVER API and detects links in sms if it is malicious or not using Naive Bayes Algorithm.